expo/expo/packages/expo-splash-screen/README.md

 #### Returns

-A `Promise` that resolves once the splash screen becomes hidden.
+A `Promise` that resolves to `true` once the splash screen becomes hidden and to `false` is the splash screen is already hidden.
-`Promise` rejection most likely means that native splash screen is already hidden (either by previously called `hideAsync` or not calling `preventAutoHideAsync` in the first place).

 ## 🗒 Examples